Winona County, Minnesota: 2000 census

-2020 Census

 Micropolitan Statistical Area

-The United States Office of Management and Budget (OMB) has designated Winona County as the Winona, MN Micropolitan Statistical Area (µSA), with Winona as its principal city.
-The US Census Bureau ranked this µSA as the 591st most populous Core Based Statistical Area of the United States as of April 1, 2020.
+The United States Office of Management and Budget (OMB) has designated Winona County as the Winona, MN Micropolitan Statistical Area (μSA), with Winona as its principal city.
+The US Census Bureau ranked this μSA as the 591st most populous Core Based Statistical Area of the United States as of April 1, 2020.

 Politics

-Winona County voters have historically tended to vote Democratic, but the county has recently been trending more conservative.
+Winona County has historically been a swing county at the federal level, but in the 21st century leans Democratic.
 Winona County's seat is considered a college town due to the presence of Winona State University and Saint Mary's University of Minnesota.
 In 2016, the county backed Donald Trump, the first time a Republican presidential nominee carried the county since 1988.
-In 2020, the county very narrowly backed Joe Biden.
-In the 2022 elections, Winona County voted for the Republican nominee for all statewide offices, as well as for Republican Brad Finstad for U.S representative, a notable rightward shift from previous elections.
-Scott Jensen was the first Republican gubernatorial nominee to carry the county in 20 years, and Jim Schultz was the first Republican Attorney General nominee to carry it in 24 years.
+In 2020, the county backed Joe Biden with a plurality.
+Trump won the county again in 2024, this time with 51% of the vote.
+In the 2022 elections, Winona County voted for the Republican nominee for all statewide offices.

-Winona County is represented in the Minnesota House of Representatives by Steve Jacob (R) and Gene Pelowski (DFL).
+Winona County is represented in the Minnesota House of Representatives by Steve Jacob (R) and Aaron Repinski (R).
 Jeremy Miller (R) and Steve Drazkowski (R) represent it in the Minnesota Senate.
 Winona County is in Minnesota's 1st Congressional District, which is represented by Brad Finstad (R).